UQ-UQx/micromastersreports/README.md

 $ mkdir ./database
 ```
 #### 2) Download data
-Go to the edX website and download all runs of buslead profile_info csv files and grade_report csv files and save them to ./data/buslead
+Go to the edX website and download profile_info and grade_report csv files for all runs of the MicroMasters courese and save them to ./data/buslead

 #### 3) Prepare the database file
 ```bash